Beneath the skyscrapers and behind the alleys, Shinjuku has a stunning park with traditional gardens, a tea house and some of that precious fresh air.

 If you get peckish near the park then Shinjuku’s incredible range of restaurants is only a stone’s throw away.
 Spots like Ain Soph Ripple, Tokyo Mentsudan and Tempura Tsunahachi Rin are all up for grabs.
 If you don’t fancy walking right back into the hustle and bustle though, there are some great options nearby.

 For some of the best curry in town, Curry Kusamakura offers bowls of varying spice levels with delicious toppings like their popular grilled eggplant.
 They have a vegetarian option as well as a chicken curry—look for the yellow signs!

-If you’re looking for a halal and/or vegan friendly spot, then Ouka has you covered (you can make a reservation here).
+If you’re looking for a halal and/or vegan friendly spot, then Ouka has you covered.
 Serving up delicious bowls of ramen and wagyu beef with changing specials, the small counter restaurant is a friendly spot for lunch or dinner.

 Places to stay

 If you’re keen to stay closer to the park than the middle of Shinjuku, there are plenty of options to choose from.
 We’ve picked our top hotel, hostel and capsule options below!

 Apartment Hotel Shinjuku | From ¥6,800 per night

 Like a hotel in a house, this place is sort of like renting a tiny apartment with a reception desk.
 You get a room with a small kitchenette and a more local feel than one of the many highrises.
 The four rooms have different themes, mainly modern or retro, and you get a private bathroom, wifi and the ability to cook some simple meals—what’s not to love?
 Check rates and availability.